 And yet, much may elude quantification.
-As Gladwell remarks, “it can be surprisingly hard to measure the variable you want to measure - even in cases where that variable seems perfectly objective” (Gladwell, 2011, p.6).
+As Gladwell remarks, ‘it can be surprisingly hard to measure the variable you want to measure – even in cases where that variable seems perfectly objective’ (Gladwell, 2011, p.6).
 Statistical data can be haphazard and misleading.
 For instance, the South African unemployment rate is around 30%, according to official statistics.
-However, unemployment is been estimated to be far higher.
+However, unemployment has been estimated to be far higher.
 The official figures are an extrapolation from tax returns (which only those above a certain income level are required to submit) and census data.
-These tend to be full of lacunae, partly on account of the shifting population in informal settlements; and because many of those in little-known villages and far-flung rural areas may be beyond the reach of census takers.
-Many other statistics (public opinion polls, rape figures, covid-19 infections, suicide data and so on) are also unreliable.
+These tend to be full of lacunae, partly on account of the shifting population in informal settlements, and because many of those in little-known villages and far-flung rural areas may be beyond the reach of census takers.
+Many other statistics (public opinion polls, rape figures, Covid-19 infections, suicide data and so on) are also unreliable.

-How good are these numbers? ...
-The short answer is that the numbers are poor.
+How good are these numbers? … The short answer is that the numbers are poor.
 This is not just a matter of technical accuracy.
 The arbitrariness of the quantification process produces observations with very large errors and levels of uncertainty.
 The numbers game has taken on a dangerously misleading air of accuracy, and the resulting numbers are used to make critical decisions that allocate scarce resources.
 (Jerven, 2013, p.xi)